 closed editor" action available from the contextual menu of any editor

-The last caret position of a file edited in <oXygen/> is restored when
+The last cursor position of a file edited in oXygen is restored

 Exclude Elements List for Spell Checking

 The user can specify a list of simplified XPath expressions that match

 the XML elements that will be ignored by the spell checking